rtek1000/stm8-bootloader/README.md

 - No bootloader: application address 0x8000 (Free 8192 bytes)

+- See also Makefile for changing application address
+- - (LDFLAGS += --code-loc 0x83C0)

 ## stm8-bootloader
 Serial bootloader for STM8S and STM8L microcontrollers.
 A detailed write-up on this bootloader is posted [here](https://lujji.github.io/blog/serial-bootloader-for-stm8).